bp-pet/abalone/protocol.md

 | g    | GAME_OVER   | Indicate the current game is finished                  |

 ### Improper messages
 There are a number of improper messages a server can receive.
-We have divided them into 4 categories
+They are split into 4 categories.

 | char        | message             | description                                                                                            |
 |-------------|---------------------|--------------------------------------------------------------------------------------------------------|
 | e;1         | Unexpected command  | The command letter is not expected in this context.
 A list of possible commands is sent by the server. |